Cost of Living in Athens, Greece in 2024 – An Expat’s Guide

 Sometimes, branded food and toiletry products are more expensive in Greece.
 This is because they are imported.

-So, many things like cereal, European chocolates, ground coffee, etc, may be as expensive, or more expensive than what you are accustomed to.
+So, many things like cereal, rice, European chocolates, ground coffee, etc, may be as expensive, or more expensive than what a single person may be accustomed to.
 AB Vassilopoulos has a wider selection of international products so this can be a good place to shop if you are seeking out home comforts.

 Most Greeks shop for their fruit and vegetables at “laiki”.
 These are weekly farmer’s markets that are hosted in virtually every neighbourhood.